Article originally published January 16, 2020.

 Is the flu different from COVID-19?

 Yes.
-Flu is caused by an infection with influenza viruses and COVID-19 is caused by SARS-CoV-2 infection.
+Flu is caused by an infection with influenza viruses and COVID-19 is caused by a coronavirus (SARS-CoV-2) infection.
 While the viruses are not related, both COVID-19 and the flu are contagious respiratory illnesses that may result in hospitalization.

 Are flu vaccines safe?